sufyanshoaib/sufyanshoaib.github.io/_posts/2015-01-29-grails-elasticsearch.markdown

 }
 {% endhighlight %}

-Lets write some searching.
-There are two ways to search, you can use searchable(indexed) Domain class or ElasticsearchService.
+Lets write some searching code.
+There are two ways to search, you can use searchable(indexed) Domain class or `ElasticsearchService`.
 Both provides search methods.
 There are multiple overloaded search methods, the easiest one to use is by clouser.
-More detail can be seen here from <a href="http://noamt.github.io/elasticsearch-grails-plugin/guide/searching.html#queryStrings">plugin documentation</a>.
+More detail can be found in <a href="http://noamt.github.io/elasticsearch-grails-plugin/guide/searching.html#queryStrings">plugin documentation</a>.
-You can even use a QueryBuilder to construct query do the search.
+You can even use a QueryBuilder to construct query to do the search.

 {% highlight java %}
 {% endhighlight %}